pbour/rangereach/README.md

 # Fast Geosocial Reachability Queries

 Source code for the "Fast Geosocial Reachability Queries" paper.
-For the GeoReach method, the code can be found in the authors repository https://github.com/DataSystemsLab/GeoGraphDB--Neo4j.

 <p align="justify">
 The proliferation of location-based services and social networks has given rise to <em>geosocial networks</em>, which model not only the social interactions between users but also their spatial activities.
 We study the efficient computation of a recently proposed query for geosocial networks called <em>Geosocial Reachability</em> query (RangeReach), which comes as a hybrid of the traditional spatial selection (range) query and the graph reachability problem.
 Intuitively, given a geosocial network <em>G</em>, a vertex <em>v</em>, and a spatial region <em>R</em>, RangeReach(<em>G,v,R</em>) determines whether <em>v</em> can reach any vertex in <em>G</em> with spatial activity inside <em>R</em>.
 We consider an interval-based labeling scheme proposed in the past for graph reachability to devise two novel solutions for RangeReach.
 The first takes a social-first approach, prioritizing the graph reachability predicate.
 The second treats both predicates at the same time by transforming the problem of answering RangeReach queries into queries over a three-dimensional space that models the spatial and interval-based reachability information in the geosocial network.
 Our experimental analysis compares our proposed solutions against a baseline spatial-first approach powered by spatial indexing and a graph reachability technique, as well as the state-of-the-art method for RangeReach queries.</p>